 All investment activity in GAS securities is recorded in the general ledger through a daily interface between the InvestOne accounting system, a subsystem of the Debt Information Management System (DIMS) and Oracle.
 Accountants reconcile investment general ledger accounts to the FedInvest application on a monthly basis to ensure all investment activity has been properly recorded.
-Investment account reconciliations are reviewed by ARC or FMB Staff other than the individual performing the reconciliation.
+Investment account reconciliations are reviewed by ARC or FMB staff other than the individual performing the reconciliation.
+Monthly Statement of Accounts are compared to the investment account reconciliations to ensure that requests throughout the previous month were processed accurately, timely, and in accordance with customer agency instructions.